vroomfondel/bgd2024/README.md

 #### to find a solution for properly removing exif-data from mp4-files was quite an ordeal
 * ```ffmpeg -i 53679181530_512f8441dc_vm.mp4 -map_metadata -1 -vcodec copy -an 53679181530_512f8441dc_vm_noexif.mp4```
 * or even as webm:<br/>```ffmpeg -i 53679181530_512f8441dc_vm.mp4 -crf 40 -deadline best -vf scale=2040:-2 -an -map_metadata -1 -an 53679181530_512f8441dc_vm_noexif.webm```<br/>
 which has then to be renamed to .mp4 since it would not "play" otherwise ?!
+Giving up on video-embed in this file now...